KyleRosenau/Portfolio/README.md

 # Portfolio
-A place for my code to be shown off
+A place for my projects to be shown off